AashitaK/AashitaK.github.io/about.md

 - A [dataset](https://www.kaggle.com/aashita/nyt-comments) contributed to Kaggle, that was [among the 20 featured datasets](https://www.kaggle.com/aashita/nyt-comments), comprised of over 1.2 million comments with 34 variables and over 9,000 articles with 16 variables along with the ideas for data science projects.

-Below are some of the links detailing my recent project concerning comments posted on New York Times articles.
+Below are the links detailing my recent project concerning comments posted on New York Times articles.
 - [Exploratory data analysis](https://www.kaggle.com/aashita/exploratory-data-analysis-of-comments-on-nyt) of the features contained in the comments' and articles' dataset with statistical graphs.
 - [Bag of words models](https://www.kaggle.com/aashita/predicting-nyt-s-pick) to predict the probability that a certain comment will be selected as a NYT's pick.
   1. Logistic Regression model coupled with Latent Semantic Analysis (LSA) on Tf-Idf vectors of words and character n-grams of comments' text.
   2. NB-Logistic Regression model inspired from the paper [Baselines and Bigrams: Simple, Good Sentiment and Topic Classiﬁcation](https://nlp.stanford.edu/pubs/sidaw12_simple_sentiment.pdf) by Sida Wang and Chris Manning.

+Some cool projects
 - Trained the twitter bot [@OnAffairs](https://twitter.com/OnAffairs) to comment on current affairs using the Markov chain model on the dataset.
 - [Word clouds](http://www.aashitak.com/data%20science/Wordclouds) for the visualization of the textual data for fun.